medialab/xan/docs/cmd/parallel.md

     --nulls                Include empty values in the population size for computing mean and standard deviation.

+parallel map options:
+    -z, --compress  Use this flag to gzip the processed files.

 Common options:
     -h, --help             Display this message
     -o, --output <file>    Write output to <file> instead of stdout.